SDA-SE/sda-dropwizard-commons/docs/migration-guides/MIGRATION_GUIDE_v5_to_v6.md

 SDA specific metric `http_request_duration_seconds` was removed, please use `http_server_requests_seconds` instead.

+### 11 sda-commons-server-opentelemetry

+**Important**: The Java classes in the `io.opentelemetry.instrumentation.apachehttpclient.v5_2` package are provided as a temporary solution to support Apache Http Client version 5.2.
+However, these classes will only be available until the official Open Telemetry instrumentation team releases a version fully compatible with Apache Http Client 5.2.

+**Future Updates**: Once the official Open Telemetry instrumentation team releases a version fully compatible with Apache Http Client 5.2, we will release a new version.
+This new release will seamlessly replace the temporary package with the official library, ensuring continued compatibility and access to the latest features.

 ## Automation

 The following bash script can help you to quickly migrate your project to sda-dropwizard-commons 6.